GeneTalkTK/rxome-qrcode-generator/README.md

 This function creates the QR code from the given data and writes it as PNG file specified by *filename*.
 The credentials for accessing the RxOME API (i.e., fetching a pseudonym and the encryption key) have to be part of the data object (see below).
-Returns the pseudonym used to generate the QR code.
+Returns the pseudonym used to generate the QR code and the unencrypted content of the QR code.

 > `Coder.makeQR( data, api = RXAPI, apiEntry = APIENTRY )`